Code-Institute-Submissions/Upon-Wonder/README.md

 Different Devices:
 - All of the above tests where verified to work on tablets and phone devices.
-    - The message that is suppose to pop up on the screen when sending the message didn't work on tablet or phone devices when this was tested on private phone and tablet.
+    - The message that is suppose to pop up on the screen when sending the message didn't work on tablets or phone devices when tested.
 Bug is documented further down in this README.
 - Verify that the page is responsive.
-- Verify that the navbar collapse on tablet and phone devices and that it doesn't affect the links.
+- Verify that the navbar collapse on tablets and phone devices and that it doesn't affect the links.
 - Verify that the padding wrapping the text content under contact heading is changed on phone devices.
 - Verify that the form is responsive and covers 90% of the viewport on phone devices and 80% of the viewport on tablet devices.